jadecobra/python_tdd_exercises/source/functions.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

-There is a problem with using positional arguments, the inputs must always be supplied in the right order, which means the function_ behaves in an unexpected way when it gets input out of order.
+There is a problem with using positional arguments, the inputs must always be supplied in the right order, which means the :ref:`function<what is a function?>` behaves in an unexpected way when it gets input out of order.

 I can use `Keyword Arguments`_ to make sure it behaves how I want even when I send input out of order